fyncom/fyncom-help/Attaching-FynCom-Rewards-To-Sendgrid-Emails.md

       | ![email page without template selected goes here](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/3.png)| ![After selecting the draft, the subject of that draft is visible](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/5.png) |

     - Note: If there are any incomplete fields in your draft, the dashboard will let you know with an error message.
-If you see any of these error messages, please go into your Sendgrid account and fix that error for that draft located in your ["Single Sends"](https://mc.sendgrid.com/single-sends?view=raw).
+If you see any of these error messages, please go into your Sendgrid account and fix that error for that draft located in your ["Single Sends"](https://mc.sendgrid.com/single-sends?view=raw). <br>
     ![Your FynCom dashboard will display an error message if your Sendgrid draft is not ready to send](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/4.png)

 - Now just hit the “Send email” and you’re done!